-The Project C.U.R.E.
-Internship Program provides upper-level undergraduate and graduate-level college students the opportunity to learn about global healthcare and the non-profit sector while gaining hands-on experience at Project C.U.R.E.’s International Headquarters Office and with the Denver C.U.R.E.
-Community.
-Interns develop both professionally and personally as they contribute to the Project C.U.R.E. mission: to identify, solicit, collect, sort and deliver medical supplies and services according to the imperative needs of the world.
-The Project C.U.R.E.
-Internship Program is a professional opportunity requiring a high level of commitment from program participants.
+Project C.U.R.E.'s Internship Program provides upper-level undergraduate and graduate-level college students the opportunity to learn about global healthcare and the non-profit sector while gaining hands-on experience at our International Headquarters Office in Centennial, Colorado.
+Limited opportunities also exist in our other locations of operation.
+Interns develop both professionally and personally as they contribute to Project C.U.R.E.'s mission: to identify, solicit, collect, sort and deliver medical supplies and services according to the imperative needs of the world.
+Project C.U.R.E.'s Internship Program is a professional opportunity requiring a high level of commitment from program participants.

 Personal and Professional Development

 Our unique internship program provides interns the opportunity to grow in a variety of ways.
 Outside of the intern’s departmental project, training and event opportunities include:

 - Staff Interviews & Job Shadowing Opportunities